 You spend a lot of time in bed, so it makes sense to invest in quality, comfortable sheets.
+(Check out the sheets our Hunker editors swear by.)
 And just like your mattress, those high thread count sheets need special care.
 General guidelines include keeping two to three sets of sheets for each bed so you can rotate between them and always washing new sheets before putting them on.
 To take care of your bedding investment, read on for the do's and don'ts of washing your bed sheets.

 Wash bed sheets once a week.